auth0/angular2-jwt/README.md

 For examples on integrating **angular2-jwt** with Webpack and SystemJS, see [auth0-angular2](https://github.com/auth0/auth0-angular2).

+## What is This Library For?

+**angular2-jwt** is a small and unopinionated library that is useful for automatically attaching a [JSON Web Token (JWT)](http://jwt.io/introduction) as an `Authorization` header when making HTTP requests from an Angular 2 app.
+It also has a number of helper methods that are useful for doing things like decoding JWTs.

+This library does not have any functionality or opinion about how you should be implementing user authentication and retrieving JWTs to begin with.
+Those details will vary depending on your setup, but in most cases, you will use a regular HTTP request to authenticate your users and then save their JWTs in local storage or in a cookie if successful.

+For more on implementing authentication endpoints, see this tutorial for an [example using HapiJS](https://auth0.com/blog/2016/03/07/hapijs-authentication-secure-your-api-with-json-web-tokens/).

 ## Key Features

 * Send a JWT on a per-request basis using the **explicit `AuthHttp`** class